Spectrum Imaging

 3. Create a spectrum image survey region of interest on the Survey Image.

-4. View the spectra from the region you wish to acquire the spectrum image from.
+4. View the spectra from the region where you wish to acquire the spectrum image.

 5. In the SI Setup dialog, specify which spectrum signals you want to acquire.